planetxpress/discord-konnfer-ksk/README.md

 ### Notes

-If Discord tells you that your message is too large, simply click the **Upload** button when prompted.
-The bot can handle KSK data either directly in the message or accompanied by an uploaded text file.
+* Simply click the **Upload** button when prompted for strings that are larger than Discord's message limit.
+* The bot can accept either a string or uploaded text file accompanying the `@KSK post` command.
+* Large lists will be broken up into multiple messages due to Discord's message/embed limits.

 ### Getting the string